kushaldas/lym/docs/services.rst

 do not run it in your laptop or main system.
 If you want try it out and follow along the steps, please do it in a VM.

-.. note:: All of the following steps are done in a `AlmaLinux <https://almalinux.org/>`_ 8 virtual machine.
+.. note:: All of the following steps are done in a `Fedora 35 <https://getfedora.org>`_  virtual machine.

 Installing verybad service